AidaDSP/AidaDSP.github.io/about.md

 an Arduino library to control Sigma DSP from Analog Devices and we released it as open source.
 We manufactured and shipped our first boards.
 That was a magic moment for us, but soon we started to face many difficulties.

-In 2016 the original team splitted up, leaving Massimo, one of the founders, alone to carry all the project from code development to manufacturing and shipping.
+In 2016 the original team splitted up.
 This inevitably reflected in delays in all the project's areas.

 In 2017 we started to develop the idea behind [Aida DSP Stompbox]({{ '/aida_dsp_stompbox.html' | absolute_url }}), in collaboration with [ROCK LAB](https://www.rocklab.net)